baudline

 Minimum:

-• glibc 2.2 or 2.3
+• glibc 2.2+

 • pthreads (POSIX threads) IEEE Std 1003.1c